 Our 3 day weekend in Chicago

 We got there late at night on Thursday and went to bed at our Hotel on the cultural mile.
 The next morning on Friday we hit the ground running with a stop at the Millennium Park to see the famous Bean.
 We then went up to the Art Institute of Chicago, had some sandwiches at Pret right across the street.
 We then dressed up to watch Broadway’s hit musical and award winning show – Hamilton.
 Saturday we spent some time shopping and conquering our fears by visiting both Sears Tower and 360 Chicago.
 We got to a Spa and enjoyed some sips and a great meal.

-Sunday we met up Teresa Peek from Tour through a Lens, who took us on a tour to see all cool murals around downtown and gave us an insight into some of the architecture and other art in the city.
+Sunday we met up with Teresa Peek from Tour through a Lens, who took us on a tour to see all the cool murals around downtown and gave us an insight into some of the architecture and other art in the city.
 We took the late flight back to Dallas after catching up with a friend.
 Pack some layers if you are visiting Chicago in Spring or Autumn since it is will be chilly and possibly windy.

 Best Things to do in Chicago on a Girls Weekend